 - Familiarise themselves with the DAMA International Academic Integrity policy

-- Familiarise themselves with the CDMP exam guidelines
+- Familiarise themselves with the CDMP exam conditions

 - Act in accordance with the Academic Integrity policy and the exam guidelines and principles of Academic Integrity and avoid all acts which could be considered Academic Misconduct